Emilia-Romagna ready to start with the reorganization of the emergency-urgency network - Health - Breaking Latest News

 The objectives

-There’s a objective clear, ambitious but reachable who gave herself the Region: after decades in which the regional health service has constantly provided high levels of assistance to its citizens – as evidenced by the position always at the top in Italy on the guarantee of the Lea – it is now called to manage different complexities and challenges, which, moreover, unite Emilia -Romagna to the rest of the country: give new responses to new care needscoping at the same time the shortage of health personnel e the increase in the demand for services.
+There’s a objective clear, ambitious but reachable who gave herself the Region: after decades in which the regional health service has constantly provided high levels of assistance to its citizens – as evidenced by the position always at the top in Italy on the guarantee of the Lea – it is now called to manage different complexities and challenges, which, moreover, unite Emilia-Romagna with the rest of the country: to give new responses to new care needscoping at the same time the shortage of health personnel e the increase in the demand for services.

 A transformation – from urgent emergencies to hospital and territorial assistance – which sees Emilia-Romagna, on the strength of its advanced professional and organizational skills, cutting-edge structures and innovative technologies, the first Region in Italy committed to rethinking healthcare organizationwith an ambitious model that it will be able to do as a forerunner at the national level.